 - Less mode – 5 minutes at High pressure – this is suitable for cooking rolled (Old Fashioned) oats and risotto-like porridge or rice porridge with slightly firmer to bite texture.

 - Normal mode – 20 minutes at High pressure – use for steel-cut oat porridge or rice porridge with a slightly softer texture and for making congee.

 - More mode – 30 minutes at High pressure – use for a porridge/congee that contains a mixture of beans or tougher grains.

-Here are some suggested water to rice/oats ratios for porridge and oatmeal dishes:
+Water to rice & oats ratios for porridge and oatmeal dishes

 - Steel-cut oats: 1 cup oats to 3-3.5 cups water.
 Porridge/Normal mode with natural release.